napeits/frstack/README.md

 * Assumes a RH/Centos like guest image (uses yum)
 * For consistency between environments we create a forgerock user ("fr" - because no one likes to type long names).
 Most things run under this users account.
+You can ssh fr@opename.example.com
 * OpenDJ is installed using the rpm - and runs as root (so we can run on port 389)

 ### TODO

-* Start script for OpenIDM
+* Start script for OpenIDM - in progress
+* More dynamic configuration (cookie domains, base DN, etc)